Feature Guide

 The badge at the top of the main page tells you the current API's status at a glance:

-• Free API: free, no-config services like GTX
+- Free API: free, no-config services (GTX / Edge / DeepLX)

 Click the badge to jump to the API settings panel.

-API configs and prompts are stored as two independent preset types so they combine freely:
+API configs, prompts, and glossaries are stored as three independent preset types so they combine freely:

 Post-Translation Cleanup